Can You Own a Franchise While Active Duty

 Can You Own a Franchise While on Active Duty?
 The Short Answer

 Absolutely.
-According to the International Franchise Association, approximately 14% of all franchises in the U.S. are veteran-owned — and many of those owners got their start while still serving.
+According to the International Franchise Association, approximately 14% of all franchises in the U.S. are veteran-owned, and many of those owners got their start while still serving.
+Active duty military members can legally own and operate franchises, but success requires careful planning and compliance with Department of Defense regulations.

-Here's what makes this challenging: You can't be the guy flipping burgers or changing oil filters.
+Here's what makes owning a business while being active duty military challenging: You can't be the guy flipping burgers or changing oil filters.
 You need a business model that works when you're deployed to Kuwait for four months or when your command schedule changes without notice.

 Success comes down to three critical factors: getting proper military approval, choosing a franchise that can run without your daily presence, and building a support system that keeps things running when duty calls.